Children’s Counseling Checklist

 The last third of the questions assess social, thought, and attention problems.
 Some of the problems identified are not getting along with peers, acting young, and repeated acts.
 The list also helps assess sleep problems, eating problems, speech problems, and sexual problems.
 These behavioral problems may not indicate any specific diagnosis but may be symptoms of developmental or behavioral disorders.

 The Center uses this checklist as a tool to help begin the process of healing in traumatized children.
-The list is a tool the therapist may use in completing a total assessment before treatment begins.
+The list is a tool the therapist may use in child counseling to help with completing a total assessment before treatment begins.
+If you are struggling with helping your child we would love to assist.